ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/tasks/create.rst

 Create Workflow Tasks
 ---------------------

-The basic format for creating a Task is:
+The following example illustrates the basic format for creating a Task:

 .. code::